weaveworks/weave-gitops/website/docs/guides/tekton-pipelines.md

               name: http-listener
 ```

 After this is created you'll need to create a webhook on your GitHub repo to call the EventListener url.
 Details on how to create a webhook are availble in the [GitHub Docs](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks).
-Make sure to set the content type to `application/json` and for this walkthrough you only trigger on `push` events.
+Make sure to set the content type to `application/json`, set the secret to the value you set earlier for the `tekton-github-secret` k8s secret, and for this walkthrough you only need to trigger on `push` events.

 ## Testing
 At this point you should have all the pieces in place for the pipeline to trigger and run successfully.
 So lets try it out.
-Create a new tag for your chart and push it to the repository.
+Create a new tag on your chart's repository and push it.

 ```bash
 git tag v0.0.1